tomasit/AimTest-Epitech-2022/README.md

-WORKSHOP Unity 3D : Make your first FPS aim train
+WORKSHOP Unity 3D : Make your first FPS aim test

 Hello !
 We are going to create a basic 3D fps in few steps.
-Each step will contain bonus step to make your game funier and beautiful, but if you never touch Unity, do not feel like you have to achieve them, and focus on the basic step.
 Have fun :)

 # Prerequieres :